copiousfreetime/try-them-all/posts/processing-a-compressed-json-feed.md

 logger.info "Resulting in #{uncompressed_bytes} of decompressed data"
 ```

-Run the script and then check the output to see if this looks like reasonable JSON data.
-One of the fields in the json is `t` which is a timestamp.
-Using `jq` to go through this line oriented json and extract out the `t` field it looks the data is received correctly.
+One of the fields in the JSON is `t` whose value is a timestamp.
+If I run the `output.json` through `jq` and extract out the `t`, and those look good, then its an indicator the processing is working correctly.

-After running it and testing  - it looks good - except for the last line.
-This is to be expected as the bytes we're reading from the data are compressed bytes and the code decompresses it as blocks.
-The data is not line oriented yet.

 ```
 $ ./decompressing_client.rb  $HOST $PORT output.json